 Buick Automotive gallery & Research Center features over 25 classic and concept Buicks, Chevrolets and other locally build automobiles.
 The Buick Automotive Gallery is also home to the Sloan Museum's Perry Archives.
 Here we house a wide array of photographs, records and objects chronicling the people and history of Flint and Genesee County, Michigan.
 The collection features nearly 200,000 items, including the records of the Buick Motor Company and The Flint Journal Photo Archive.

-During the semester interns will focus on some of the following areas: Museum Education, Program & Event Planning, Marketing
+Focus areas: Museum Education, Program & Event Planning, Marketing

 About Sloan Museum: